NLTP/Rules/README.md

    + (a) If a team calls for a time out when they are not eligible to, the CRC may enforce forfeits, standings point deductions, or waiver wire penalties at their discretion.

 #### _Section F - Substitutions_
-- (1) Any eligible players may be substituted between halves so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming half.
+- (1) Any eligible players may be substituted between halves so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress half.
 - (2) Live substitutions are permitted during league games.
    + (a) Teams can make as many substitutions as they like.
    + (b) If players are having trouble with lag, they will be permitted up to two refreshes before their captain may demand they substitute out.